 Having a well-structured resume is essential for professional success.
 It is the first impression you make on potential employers and can be the difference between getting an interview and being rejected.
 The reverse chronological structure is the most popular and recommended structure for most applicants.
 It emphasizes work experiences and is ideal for most applicants.

-The section is placed right after personal data in all resumes, regardless of the candidate's experience.
+Your professional summary section should briefly describe your general experience and knowledge to the reader.
+It is placed right after personal data in all resumes, regardless of the candidate's experience.
 If you are a mid-level or higher professional, it is recommended to convey your experience in the professional summary.
 However, if you are a recent graduate, you should talk about your academic projects and internships.

+The key skills section aims to cover the relevant skills required for a job position.
 These keywords are usually added based on the results of the ATS scan and should ideally be updated for each job application.
 This is crucial for ATS scanning, as well as for recruiters, hiring managers, and other stakeholders.
 It is in an ideal position after the professional experience section for all professionals.